 #02.
 The GRC Moto RRZ – $4,342.00

 GRC Moto have been specializing in building top quality mini motorcycles since 1991 – and they really know their business – and one of the few mini motorcycle manufacturers that actually keeps an updated website!
-Coming with different engine options including water-cooled 40cc and 50cc units or an air-cooled 40cc, the RRZ is quite a versatile platform.
+Coming with different engine options including gas power, water-cooled 40cc and 50cc units or an air-cooled 40cc, the RRZ is quite a versatile platform.
 The highest spec model offers the same kind of specs as you’d find on a 50cc two-stroke like on the models listed above, but the real strength in the GRC Moto lies in its handling.
 It comes with a flexible frame that gives a superior front end feel – which is unusual on a mini motorcycle considering that they rarely come with any front suspension.
 The overall build quality is superb – and most importantly, OEM parts are easily sourced in the USA without having to jump through too many hoops or trawl through dead websites…The price is high, but when you’re dealing with one of the best mini motorcycles in the industry, it’s appropriate.

 #01.
 The Blata Ultima W50 S – $4,400.00